jtpack/nymphes-osc/README.md

-# Nymphes MIDI to OSC Bridge
+# nymphes-osc

-### A python command-line application which provides OSC control of the Dreadbox Nymphes synthesizer.
+### A command-line application which provides OSC control of the Dreadbox Nymphes synthesizer.
+### Written in python

-# Installation
+# Installation (If you just want the binary):
+Download it here: TODO: Add link

+# Building From Source:

 ## 1. Clone this repository to your home directory
    - `cd ~`